FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 ### Test Procedure Compliant with MLRsearch

+{::comment}

+    Clarify those "can be understood as" and "can be seen as" are there just to distinguish abstract logical structure
+    (implied data upholds requirements) from actual code structure (processes, interfaces, specific data structures).
+    The latter is irrelevant for compliance, but likely a first impression for readers seeing words like "component" and "call".

+{:/comment}

-Any networking measurement setup where there can be logically delineated system components and there are abstract components satisfying requirements for the Measurer, the Controller and the Manager, is considered to be compliant with MLRsearch specification.
+Any networking measurement setup that could be understood as consisting of abstract components satisfying requirements for the Measurer, the Controller and the Manager, is considered to be compliant with MLRsearch specification.